PostPCEra/MLDocs/docs/33_Product_featuers.md

 - finish TEST at the end of session EVERY DAY ( should be strictly followed)
 - weekend Tests
 - peer grading
-- write in your own words what a FOR , IF means ; write a real world analogy ( version it & let them see 1 month old def of FOR , IF)
+- write in your own words what a FOR , IF means ; write a real world analogy ( version it & let them see 1 month old def of FOR , IF).
+- 9/15/18 :see this FOR loop blanks example https://twitter.com/PostPCEra/status/1034166441782665219
 - on paper tests